jarad/jarad.github.com/courses/stat486/ta.md

 the instructor needs to

 - Add the TA to the Canvas course
-  - Co-Teacher allows TA to construct Canvas quizes
+  - Co-Teacher allows TA to construct Canvas quizzes
+- TA Add information about themselves to "Instructor(s) Page"

 ## Background